electro75/tech-assignment/README.md

 ##### Answer:

- - JWTs (JSON Web Tokens) contain all the information required to authenticate the user minimising server side sessions.
+ - JWTs (JSON Web Tokens) contain all the information required to authenticate the user which minimises server side sessions.
  - JWTs (JSON Web Tokens) are safe when used properly.
 That means:
     - storing them securely on the web-application using cookies as opposed to localStorage where they are  exposed.
-    - Https APIs should be used while transferring tokens
+    - APIs should be used in HTTPS mode while transferring tokens as opposed to the much more vulnerable HTTP
     - storing secret keys in environment variables or other secret key managing services.
     - Refresh tokens should be issued to client side applications and stale tokens should be revoked regularly.
-    - Tokens should not contain any sensitive information such as passwords as it can be decoded if the token is leaked.
+    - A tokens should not contain any sensitive information such as passwords as it can be decoded if the token is leaked.
     - Token signature should be verified propely before granting access to resources.
- - Regarding the token in the example, when decoded through [this site](https://jwt.io), reveals that the expiry date of the token is `Wed Dec 31 23:59:59 CEST 1969` indicating that it is expired but does not seem to have anything sensitive.
+ - Regarding the token in the example, when decoded through [this site](https://jwt.io), reveals that the expiry date of the token is `Wed Dec 31 23:59:59 CEST 1969` indicating that it is expired but does not seem to have any sensitive information.
 Expired tokens leave systems vulnerable to replay attacks and may give revoked users extended access.
 Such tokens should be handled by using strict expiry checks.